liesnikov/extensible-elaborator/slides/main.md

       return False
 ```

-# Example: injectivity of unification
+# Example: injectivity in unification

-## Injectivity of unification: what do we want
+## Injectivity in unification: what do we want

-* There's already a pragma in Agda which marks symbols as injective wrt pattern-matching. [agda.readthedocs.io/en/v2.6.3/language/pragmas.html#injective-pragma](https://agda.readthedocs.io/en/v2.6.3/language/pragmas.html#injective-pragma)
+* There's already a pragma in Agda which marks symbols as injective wrt pattern-matching. [{-# INJECTIVE f #-}](https://agda.readthedocs.io/en/v2.6.3/language/pragmas.html#injective-pragma)

+* `--lossy-unification`

 * But there's also a request for injectivity wrt to unification [@agdausersInjectiveUnificationPragma2023].

-## Injectivity of unification: what's in the base \faceB ##
+## Injectivity in unification: what's in the base \faceB ##

 * @abelHigherOrderDynamicPattern2011 work as a basis, similar to Agda.

 * Because we implement unification and simplification rules as solvers we just have to find the right spot for the new simplification rule!

-## Injectivity of unification: what does the user write
+## Injectivity in unification: what does the user write

 ```agda
 postulate